etcdv3/etcd-client/README.md

 ## Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `etcdv3` by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `etcd-client` by you, shall be licensed as MIT, without any additional terms or conditions.